 CONNECT is the Science Foundation Ireland Research Centre for Future Networks and Communications.
 Its mission is to research and develop innovative solutions for the communications challenges facing society today.
-The Internet of Things, 5G networks and new broadband architectures are the Centre’s main areas of focus.
+The Internet of Things, 5G/6G networks and future communications services are the Centre’s main areas of focus.

-CONNECT leads the ENABLE research programme which investigates ways of connecting communities to smart urban environments through the Internet of Things.
+CONNECT also leads the ENABLE Spoke research programme which investigates ways of connecting communities to smart urban environments through the Internet of Things.

 CONNECT researchers have vast expertise in test and experimentation in these areas.

 CONNECT’s researchers tackle issues of particular interest to industry.
 Their work includes the development of:

 Quality-of-experience management for sparse, bursty data networks

 CONNECT works with a wide range of industry partners on targeted projects in the areas of Internet of Things, future cellular (5G and beyond), next-generation broadband, software-defined networks and cloud-based services.
 CONNECT’s expert researchers are dedicated to delivering outstanding results at the pace and standard demanded by industry.
 Several spin out companies have emerged from CONNECT research in recent years.